History of Newfoundland and Labrador: Rejection of Canada

 Newfoundland did not join Canada in the 19th century primarily because its people and leaders believed it was better off remaining a separate British colony.
-This sentiment was rooted in a combination of economic, political, and cultural factors that made confederation seem unappealing and even detrimental at the time.
+This sentiment was rooted in a combination of economic, political, and cultural factors that made Confederation seem unappealing and even detrimental at the time.
 Newfoundland's economy was heavily reliant on the cod and seal fisheries, with its exports directed toward Europe, particularly Great Britain, and the United States.
 Canada was a rival.
 Many of its elite merchants feared that joining Canada, which had its own protective tariffs, would harm their profitable overseas trade.
 They worried that Canadian tariffs would make their goods more expensive and less competitive.
-Unlike the other colonies that joined the Canadian Confederation, Newfoundland did not fear a potential invasion from the United States, as its isolated island location and protection from the Royal Navy made such a threat seem distant.
+Unlike the other colonies that joined Confederation, Newfoundland did not fear a potential invasion from the United States, as its isolated island location and protection from the Royal Navy made such a threat seem distant.
 Furthermore, there was no interest in westward expansion or the transcontinental railway project that was a key part of the Canadian plan.

 Newfoundlanders had a strong sense of a distinct cultural and political identity.
-They had been a separate British colony for centuries, and in 1855, they had achieved responsible government, giving them control over their own affairs.
+They had been a separate British colony for centuries, and in 1855 they had achieved responsible government, giving them control over their own affairs.
 Many felt a fierce loyalty to the British Empire and saw giving up their independence for a union with the mainland as a threat to their autonomy.
 The debate over joining Canada came to a head in the 1869 general election, which was fought on the issue of Confederation.
 The anti-Confederation side, led by Charles Fox Bennett, warned of higher taxes and potential conscription into Canadian wars.
 They appealed to local patriotism and the fear of losing control over their own resources.
 The result was a landslide victory for the anti-Confederates, which decisively ended the discussion for the rest of the century.
 It would take an economic collapse in the 1930s and a new world order after World War II for the idea of joining Canada to gain enough support to pass in a referendum in 1949.